Sub-Zero (Mortal Kombat): Other media

+Other guest appearances

+Bi-Han / Sub-Zero is set to appear as a crossover character in DC K.O.
+Boss Battle #1, published again by DC Comics and tying into the DC K.O. story event.
+Sub-Zero will appear alongside characters such as Homelander from Dynamite's The Boys and Red Sonja.

 Reception

 While Steve Blum's performance as Sub-Zero's English actor was praised, Dimitri Vegas' in Mortal Kombat 11 was criticized.

 Merchandise items of the character include action figures, statues, and a joystick released along with Mortal Kombat: Deception for the PlayStation 2.

 Deemed one of the most popular and recognizable characters in the Mortal Kombat franchise, as well as in the fighting-genre as a whole, Sub-Zero is regarded as the franchise's most iconic character along with Scorpion.
 He was given the award of the best fighter of 1997 by SuperGamePower (readers vote).
 A GamesRadar article from 2011 discussed his and Scorpion's evolution across the Mortal Kombat series, citing them as its two most popular characters.
-IGN's Brian Altano and Ryan Clements chose him as the most iconic character of Mortal Kombat to represent the series against Jin Kazama of Tekken and Ryu of Street Fighter.
+IGNs Brian Altano and Ryan Clements chose him as the most iconic character of Mortal Kombat to represent the series against Jin Kazama of Tekken and Ryu of Street Fighter.
 Together, Scorpion and Sub-Zero were voted the fifth most iconic characters in the two decades of the PlayStation by readers of PlayStation Official Magazine – UK in 2015.
 TheGamer.com said both Sub-Zero and Scorpion were manipulated by Quan Chi to be enemies and Mortal Kombat X ends the feud when both fighters join forces to kill the sorcerer.
 However, criticized Sub-Zero's characterization from Mortal Kombat 1 as he comes across as an obvious villain when interacting with the rest of the cast.

 Several writers focused on his designs.
 UGO noted his ninja costume as the most iconic from the series.
 GamePlayBook praised his freeze attacks and "Head Rip" Fatality, His redesign in Mortal Kombat 3 was disliked by GamePro, which they deemed "suspenders" and compared his scar to a red smear.
 However, his appearance in Deadly Alliance received praise by Gaming Age's Tim Lewinson noting that "Sub-Zero never looked so good."
-According to GameSpot's Jeff Gerstmann, the unlocking of the hidden character Classic Sub-Zero in Ultimate Mortal Kombat 3 was "annoying" to the point that players would not do it.
+According to GameSpots Jeff Gerstmann, the unlocking of the hidden character Classic Sub-Zero in Ultimate Mortal Kombat 3 was "annoying" to the point that players would not do it.
 BBC News mentioned Sub-Zero as a prominent example of "Western ninja-inspired nonsense" in popular culture.

 His ice-projectile technique has been noted by 1UP.com to be one of the best mechanics that changed video games due to how practical it is as it gives players the opportunity of making any move while the opponent is frozen.
 Prima Games listed the same move as the 23rd in fighting games due to how it paralyses enemies, allowing the player to attack the enemy.